Fire Safety

 Irish Fire Safety Regulations for Fire Extinguishers

-At present, In Ireland, fire extinguishers are regulated by the Fire Safety Act 1981 and the Safety, Health and Welfare at Work Act 2005.
+At present, In Ireland, fire extinguishers are regulated by the Fire Services Act 1981 and the Safety, Health and Welfare at Work Act 2005.
 These regulations specify the types of fire extinguishers that are required in different types of buildings, as well as the frequency with which they must be inspected and maintained..

 • Fire extinguishers must be located in easily accessible places